CRBroughton/nix-starter-template/README.md

 1. Install Nix first (see installation steps above)
 2. Copy the folder back to your home directory
 3. **If your username is different on the new system**, run `./update-username.sh` to update the configuration
-4. Run `home-manager switch --flake .#your-username`
+4. Run `home-manager switch --flake .`

 ### Clean Up Old Versions